karaditya/Kairos/README.md

 2. Enter PIN: 1234 (default)
 3. Browse the case list with real-time updates
 4. Click on a case to view details
+5. **Test AI Q&A:**
-5. Ask: "Why was this patient flagged?"
+   - Ask: "Why was this patient flagged?"
+   - Look for **3 colored boxes**:
+     - 🟣 Purple = Chain-of-thought reasoning (click to expand)
+     - 🔵 Blue = Final answer
+     - 🟢 Green = Suggested follow-up questions
+6. **Test model switching:**
+   - Click the model dropdown (CPU icon, top-right)
+   - Switch to a different model (if you downloaded multiple)
+   - Ask another question to see the new model's response
-6. Try marking case as reviewed/discharged
+7. Try marking case as reviewed/discharged
-7. Toggle dark mode to test theme switching
+8. Toggle dark mode to test theme switching

 ### Test Without Model (Fallback Mode)